 All women in labour are cared for by the midwives in consultation with the medical team.
 Women from 34 weeks gestation may birth in the unit.
 Should you go into labour prior to 34 weeks of pregnancy we will arrange for your care to be transferred to a tertiary unit – usually Royal North Shore Hospital (RNSH) Maternity Service.
 Similarly if you develop complications during pregnancy you may need to have some or all of your care at a tertiary unit.

 The Northern Beaches Maternity Service supports Ministry of Health –'Towards Normal Birth in NSW' policy directive.
 The use of water during labour is encouraged.
 Both Manly and Mona Vale maternity units have a birthing bath and support water immersion births for women whose pregnancy is uncomplicated.

 The Special Care Nurseries at Manly and Mona Vale provide specialised care for unwell babies and babies born prematurely from 34 weeks of gestation.
 Should your baby arrive before 34 weeks and birth at RNSH or elsewhere, they may be transferred back to our special care nurseries at 34 weeks to grow up.

 How Long will I stay?

 You can expect to stay for up to 48 hours after a vaginal birth and 72 hours after a caesarean section; however the length of your postnatal stay will depend on the health of you and your baby.
 If everything is well with you and your baby and you wish to return home, you may do so after four hours.

 Following your return home, a midwife from the maternity unit will visit you at home regularly up until your baby is a week old.
 Care will then be transitioned to the Child and Family Health Service.

 Northern Beaches Gynaecology Service

 Gynaecology outpatients' clinic is also run by the maternity service.
-A GP referral is required to be faxed to the clinic on 02 99769880.
+A GP referral is required to be faxed to the clinic.